When Dwolla set out to build the ideal platform to move money, we knew the Automated Clearing House (ACH) Network was the key.

 What is an ACH credit?

-When you’re on your bank’s website there’s a good chance that you have seen a ‘pending ACH credit’ listed on a statement entry line.
+There’s a good chance that you have seen a ‘pending ACH credit’ listed on a statement entry line on your bank’s website.
 One of the most common pending ACH credits that people encounter is through the employer’s direct deposit.

-Think of an ACH credit as money coming to you, rather than being deducted from your account.
+Think of an ACH credit as money coming to you, rather than being deducted from your account like an ACH debit.

 How long do ACH credits and debits take?